 In response, protests and uprisings against government authority have emerged across the world — from those reported by the British press in Hong Kong, Catalonia, Venezuela and Iran to those it has been silent about in France, Palestine, Algeria and Chile.
 Yet here in the UK we have been largely content to put our trust in the parliamentary system by which we have been ruled for 800 years to bring about political, social, economic and, most recently, environmental change.
 What protests there have been have been largely polite affairs, orchestrated to further the parliamentary aspirations of the Labour Party or, more recently, to promote a so-called ‘green’ new deal for capitalism.
 As a consequence, this largely wasted decade has deposited us here, in 2020, when a UK politician suggesting even the minor revisions to capitalism proposed by Jeremy Corbyn is denounced by the entire British establishment — including his own party — as unelectable.
 The increasingly narrow Overton window framed by the political establishment and UK media has been moved so far to the right that even a social democratic government has now become all but impossible under our current political system.
-That may change in the future, but so firm is the grip of international capital on our public life that it doesn’t look likely; and even if such a government should somehow win electoral power, its possible interventions would be far too little and far too late.
+That may change in the future, but so firm is the grip of international capital on our public life that it doesn’t look likely; and even if such a government should somehow win electoral power, its possible interventions against the state apparatus of parliament, judiciary, civil service, financial sector, media, security forces and military would be far too little and far too late.
 Politics in the UK is over.

 What replaces it?
 Over the past five years of practice Architects for Social Housing has consistently argued that waiting for a social democratic — let alone socialist — government to be elected to office is an indulgence of liberals sitting at desks a long way behind the front line of the class war being waged through housing in this country.
 Faced with our cross-party consensus on the neo-liberalisation of housing provision, it has been necessary for us to formulate and actualise practices of a socialist architecture in the present.
 If that was true both before and during the Corbyn experiment — which did nothing to halt the implementation of this neo-liberalisation by Labour-run local and municipal authorities — it is doubly so now.
 The light at the end of the tunnel of Conservative rule that maintained the left’s faith in the parliamentary process over the past four-and-a-half years has now well and truly been snuffed out.
 Obedience to the old hierarchies of party politics and the so-called democratic process has been revealed for what it is — the means by which the ruling class holds onto power.
 In the struggle that awaits those of us who will take it up, we have only ourselves to rely on.
 The spectacle of protest, which dominated left-wing politics of the last decade, has been appropriated and evacuated of agency by the propaganda arms of political parties and corporate bodies to sell their policies to a scared public looking for salvation.
 If supported by direct and industrial action — as it is notably in France — protest may continue to serve as a means of political change; but in the non-striking UK it is time to come up with new forms of practice that are at once social, environmental, economic and political.

 These forms must avoid two pitfalls.
 On the one side is the idealism of liberalism, which maintains that capitalism — as Labour’s former Shadow Chancellor, John McDonnell, proposed before the general election — can be ‘transformed’ to produce a more socially equal society.
-On the other side is the idealism of what passes for anarchism in the UK these days, which acts as if the revolution were always just around the corner while simultaneously offering no plan about how to bring it about.
+On the other side is the idealism of what passes for anarchism in the UK these days, which acts as if the always-imminent revolution will be greeted with universal joy rather than violently opposed by all the financial, ideological and military power of the capitalist world.
 A socialist political practice must walk between these two idealisms, on the rigorously materialist road laid down by capitalism, which is the only road there is.
 It is on this really existing road alone that a socialist future will be built in the present, not on the random emergence of rapidly recuperated rebellions, and not in the revisionist or revolutionary dreams of idealists.
 We must be absolutely realist in our plans to bring about what seems impossible in the present.
 That means engaging the mechanism of this movement — the cogs whose articulation will propel us forward — with the existing conditions of capitalism.

 For this reason, the subtitle of the book we are writing, For a Socialist Architecture, in which we are beginning to formulate this mechanism is: Under Capitalism.
 By this we don’t mean that socialism can exist in some sort of cosy harmony with capitalism — an idea that has a long history of appeasement by so-called ‘socialist’ governments.
 In the UK today, socialism is equated with everything from identity politics to liberal ethics; but we maintain the proper meaning of the term to describe an economy managed for the benefit of all and the society built upon it.
 But with neither a socialist society nor a social-democratic government on the horizon or anywhere near it, we cannot afford to wait for either to appear, but must instead work towards the former in social and political practice outside the parliamentary aspirations of this or that political party.
 Now more than ever we must awaken from the dream of a parliamentary road to socialism and face the waking world with our eyes wide open.
 That means putting into practice the principles of a socialist architecture under the existing system — practices that function both under the rule of capital and to undermine that rule.
 As the hegemony of the capitalist system penetrates further into every part of our society, economy, politics and environment, the task of implementing socialist practices that undermine that system becomes ever more urgent.